New Initiative to Fund Australia’s Top Female Health Researchers

 - NHMRC Women in Health Science Working Committee

-- NHMRC’s revised Administering Institution Policy – consideration of gender equity
+- NHMRC’s revised Administering Institution Policy – consideration of gender equality

 - NHMRC Women in Health Sciences Workshop (25 May 2015)